 Understanding our thoughts and beliefs can only truly be possible if we are able to awaken another intelligence in ourselves other than the ego.
-As a Yoga practitioner for the past 7 years, I’ve come to slowly witness my patterned behaviour and reactivity, both on the mat and in daily life.
+As a Yoga practitioner for the past 7 years, I’ve come to slowly witness my patterned behavior and reactivity, both on the mat and in daily life.

-Yoga has continually offered me an opportunity to concentrate on developing my mind, through meditation, stillness, and enquiry.
+Yoga has continually offered me an opportunity to concentrate on developing my mind, through meditation, stillness, and inquiry.
 I’ve discovered that change in my being is available through a conscious effort toward a certain quality of thinking and feeling, which brings a new ability to see afresh and to love.

 Reflecting upon my life so far I have observed the challenges of processing many notable situations.
 For example: being bullied in school, starting my first job, arguments with family members, the loss of a loved one, and relationship roller coasters.

 These types of situations can shape our behaviour and mental ability.
 Often I have witnessed my mind associate itself with things of the material world, which in the end only brings suffering and attachment.
-However, I can testify the experience of releasing this identification with that very ordinary level of mental functioning, and in turn opening to a new understanding.
+However, I can testify to the experience of releasing this identification with that very ordinary level of mental functioning, and in turn opening to a new understanding.

 The mind, or manas, is the controller of the senses (indryas) in our body.
 Importantly, it consciously or unconsciously determines whether these senses are used to revive and enliven our life, or to devalue it.
 Despite our soul always subtly guiding us towards perfect wellness, we often make choices that only appear to be rational.
 But these choices are, in reality, not conducive to our physical, mental or emotional health.

 Reflecting on one’s sleeping habits can clearly point out an area for lifestyle improvement, as good quality sleep creates ojas (essential energy).
-Yet, most significantly, a lack of sleep creates a build up of ama in the body, which results in the channels of the body becoming blocked, and therefore mental communication will be dulled.
+Yet, most significantly, a lack of sleep creates a build-up of ama in the body, which results in the channels of the body becoming blocked, and therefore mental communication will be dulled.

 The three gunas – Sattva, Rajas, and Tamas – reflect various states of living.
 Sattva is associated with purity and creativity.
 It is the ultimate state to attain.
 A sattvic state of mind enables us to gain clarity, purpose, imagination, and innovation.
 Rajas is reflected in action through organization.
 A rajasic mind will display enthusiasm toward initiation and implementation, with a very motivated disposition.
 Lastly, Tamas in its highest quality invites a sense of completion.
 However, it is often connected to dullness, depression, and destruction – something we all observe recurrently in our prevailing society.